 Let's take a quick drive through each of these new GA features.

 kubeadm is a tool I use every day to help me manage my Kubernetes clusters.
 It has fast become an indispensable part of my tool belt to manage the entire lifecycle of my clusters right from creation to upgrade.
-Kubeadm lets me bootstrap clusters on existing hardware and also allows me to configure the individual services within the cluster in a best practice manner.
+Kubeadm lets me bootstrap clusters on existing hardware and also allows me to configure the individual services within the cluster in a best-practice manner.
 Upgrades are also a breeze through kubeadm.
 With this release to GA for kubeadm, there are now advanced features for pluggability and configurability.

 Container Storage Interface (CSI)

 The new Container Storage Interface (CSI) was released as an alpha feature way back in v1.9.
-It graduated to beta in v1.10 and now in v1.13 its finally in GA.
-What’s exciting about CSI is it lets the Kubernetes volume layer to be truly extensible.
+It graduated to beta in v1.10, and now in v1.13 it's finally in GA.
+What's exciting about CSI is it lets the Kubernetes volume layer be truly extensible.
 When we say extensible this means that 3rd party storage providers can write plugins that work with Kubernetes without having to touch any core code.
 This lets the providers write their plugins at their own pace and not tied to specific Kubernetes releases.
 With this release, the specification for CSI itself has graduated to 1.0.

 CoreDNS is Now the Default DNS Server